Towns, Russell push Wolves to 121-117 win against Bulls

 Minnesota used a 21-8 run in the first quarter to take control.
 The Wolves took their first lead with 7:28 left in the first and never trailed the rest of the way.

+“No game is going to be perfect, but we’ve just got a win, just frustrating losing,” LaVine said.
+“I feel like we didn’t come out the right way, tried to turn it on in the second half, and, obviously, they’ve got some big-time players on their team.
+So do we, but we’ve got to figure out a way to win.”

 Chicago cut the lead to one several times in the fourth, but Minnesota answered each challenge.
 After LaVine connected on a 3 to make it 103-102, Russell re-entered the game and helped the closing push with seven points in the final 3:36.

 Towns added a punctuating 3 in the final minute and closed out the game with a pair of free throws.

 TIP-INS